finos/FDC3-Sail/README.md

 _Need an ICLA?
 Unsure if you are covered under an existing CCLA?
 Email [help@finos.org](mailto:help@finos.org)_

+### Emeritus Contributors

+- [Nick Kolba](@nkolba) contributed the first version of FDC3-Sail, initially called "FDC3 Electron", in 2022.
+- [Seb M'Barek](@sebbenmbarek) and Nick Kolba renamed the project to FDC3-Sail and presented it at [OSFF New York in 2022](https://www.youtube.com/watch?v=dKDkOk3btWU)

 ### Design Decisions

 1. We should support multiple app directories.